ndnam0109/ndnam0109/README.md

   - 🔭 I’m currently working as a Frontend Developer in HaNoi
   - 😄 Pronouns: He / Him
-  - ⚡ Fun fact: My name is an anagram of "I Play Data"
+  - ⚡ " The only person you should try to be better than is the person you were yesterday."

   #### 📫 How to reach me: